krakend/krakend-documentation/authorization/revoking-tokens.md

 - Check tokens and discard access on positives

 ### Bloom filter client
-The communication with the bloom filter is RPC based.
+The communication with the bloom filter is RPC-based.
 The component exposes a listening port of your choice to receive updates of the bloom filter (single or batch), but a client is needed to communicate with the component.

-The bloom filter library includes a [client](https://github.com/devopsfaith/bloomfilter/tree/master/cmd/client) so you can send the updates.
-In addition, the KrakenD Playground project includes a sample [web page with a form and an RPC client](https://github.com/devopsfaith/krakend-playground/tree/master/jwt-revoker) that sends commands to the bloom filter and updates it.
+The bloom filter library includes a [client](https://github.com/devopsfaith/bloomfilter/tree/master/cmd/client), so you can send the updates.
+In addition, the KrakenD Playground project consists of a sample [web page with a form and an RPC client](https://github.com/devopsfaith/krakend-playground/tree/master/jwt-revoker) that sends commands to the bloom filter and updates it.

 ### Bloom filter performance
 The Bloom filter is ideal for supporting a massive rejection of tokens with very little memory consumption.
 For instance, **100 million tokens** of any size consume around 0.5GB RAM (with a rate of false positives of 1 in 999,925,224 tokens), and lookups complete in constant time (*k* number of hashes).
 These numbers are impossible to get with a key-value or a relational database.

-The tokens are in-memory, directly in the rejecter interface, so the system is quick resolving the match.
+The tokens are in-memory and directly in the rejecter interface, so the system quickly resolves the match.

 ## Configuration
 The bloom filter lives at the `extra_config` in the root level of the configuration, using the namespace `auth/revoker`: